GabrielGausachs/analytics_cup_research/src/notes/options_px_next_analysis.md

 ## Exploratory analysis

-# Barplot of runs and untargeted runs per subtype.
-Subtypes on the y axis, runs on the x axis.
-Show per90min.

-# Radar plot of teams where each metric is a subtype. (only untargeted)
-Subtypes on the suroundings.
-Keep radar values as percentiles (for visual impact). if at the 80th percentile, it means this team performs more of that type of run than 80% of the other teams in your dataset.
-Add the absolute number (per 90 min) below each label so your audience can see the real magnitude.

-# I also can do it for players.
-If I do it for the players, do the metrics compared on the players of the same position.

-# Percentage plot subtypes per phase (only untargeted)
-Subtypes y axis, phases x axis and show in percentage and also in size of the number or the circle surrounding the number the percentage.
-Not per90min. use total runs.

 # Percentage of untargeted runs that lead to a goal/shot/cross/ball in the penalty area/the ball progresses a lot without losing it within the next 5-10 seconds

 # Video frame of an untargeted off ball run that made a space that someone occupied and in the end it lead to a goal.